Sentencing & Penalties for a Class C Felony in Wisconsin

 Types of Class C Felony

-Some of the types of Class C felony which Grieve Law can defend in court include:
+Some of the Class C felony charges Grieve Law defends against:

 - Arson of a building